-It is important to have knowledge about the labour market before starting to look for jobs.
+It is important to have some knowledge about the labour market before starting to look for jobs.
 What are the salaries, expectations, opportunities and predicted future prospects of the positions you are applying for?
-When you know the labour market you are prepared and ready for anything.
+When you know the labour market, you are prepared and ready for anything.
 We don’t have all the answers but we can offer some tips along the way.

 How do I prepare best for the labour market?